toddledev/documentation/docs/12-workflows/02-working-with-workflows/index.md

 To create a reusable workflow:

-1. With no element selected so that you can see the data panbel, click the [kbd]+[kbd] button in the workflows section
+1. With no element selected so that you can see the data panel, click the [kbd]+[kbd] button in the workflows section
 2. Select a name for the workflow and add optional [parameters](#parameters-and-events)
 3. Add [nodes](#nodes) to create your workflow logic